Azure/azure-sdk-for-cpp/sdk/storage/faq.md

 ## How can I set a custom UserAgent string?

-We recommend you set an application ID with code below.
+We recommend you set an application ID with code below, so that it can be identified from which application, SDK, platform the request was sent.
+The information could be useful for troubleshooting and telemetry purposes.

 ```C++
 BlobClientOptions clientOptions;